 Moderator + 4–5 Panelists (DFIs, investors, policy leaders)

-Q&A Session on Panel Session
+Q&A on Panel Session

 Audience engages panelists with targeted questions.

-Transition to InfraPitch Session
+Introduction to InfraPitch Session

 Brief introduction to the Infrapitch format, criteria, and judges